ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 ## Overview
 The 2020 Covid-19 pandemic caused millions of Americans to isolate from others and practice social distance.
 The purpose of this group project is to find if there is a correlation between the covid-19 pandemic and a negative affect on mental health and depression rates.
 We will primarily look at changes in mental health and depression rates broken down by states in the United States.

+### Questions we are looking to answer:

-What impact did covid have on mental health?
-Was every state affected the same way or were some states affected more than others?
-Are the affects similar across gender groups, household size, age groups, and race and ethnicity groups?
+* What impact did covid have on mental health especially depression?
+* Was every state affected the same way or were some states affected more than others?
+* Are the affects similar across gender groups, household size, age groups, and race and ethnicity groups?
+* Which states are ideal for investors to open mental health clinics and relaxation centers?

 ## Data Source